Oar: Balanced oar

 This is a normal, usually wooden oar to which weight has been added at the inboard end so that the blade end is noticeably lighter and easier for a rower to operate without fatigue.
 The two methods of adding weight are to either have a much larger section in the oar immediately next to the handle for a distance of about 450 mm or to drill an 18 mm hole inside the handle for a distance of about 150 mm and add about 12 oz of lead secured by epoxy resin glue.
 For a 7 ft oar the balance point is about 12 inches outboard of the rowlock.
 Often surplus wood is removed from the blade's width and thickness and at the neck between the blade and the shaft to further reduce outboard weight.
 As the rower is expending less energy accelerating the (now-reduced) mass of the oar back-and-forth, and will experience less fatigue constantly exerting downward force on the handle (vs. an unbalanced version) -- this type of oar is more efficient and thus preferable for long-range rowing.

 Oars used for transport

 The oars used for transport come in a variety of sizes.
 The oars used in small dinghies or rafts can be less than 2 metres long.
 In classical times warships were propelled by very long oars that might have several oarsmen per oar.
 These oars could be more than a dozen metres long.
+According to Callixenus, as cited by Athenaeus, in the great ship of Ptolemy the oars of the upper tier were over 50 ft in length with handles leaded so as to equalize the weight inboard and outboard.